 Bridgeville is a somewhat small borough located in the state of Pennsylvania.
 With a population of 5,023 people and four constituent neighborhoods, Bridgeville is the 285th largest community in Pennsylvania.

-Bridgeville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Bridgeville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bridgeville is a borough of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Bridgeville who work in office and administrative support (14.69%), sales jobs (11.80%), and food service (9.39%).

 Also of interest is that Bridgeville has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Bridgeville is somewhat higher than in the average US city of 21.84%: 28.21% of adults 25 and older in the borough have at least a bachelor's degree.
+The percentage of people in Bridgeville who are college-educated is somewhat higher than the average US community of 21.84%: 28.21% of adults in Bridgeville have at least a bachelor's degree.

 The per capita income in Bridgeville in 2010 was $30,308, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $121,232 for a family of four.
 However, Bridgeville contains both very wealthy and poor people as well.